Info & Facts

 Climate

 The average year-round temperature is 83ºF (28ºC).
 The hottest months are September and October, when the temperature can reach 90 to 95ºF (33 to 35ºC).
-However, the almost-constant easterly trade winds temper the heat and keep life comfortable.
+However, the consistent easterly trade winds temper the heat and keep life comfortable.

 Casual resort and leisure wear is accepted attire for daytime; light sweaters or jackets may be necessary on some breezy evenings.
 It’s wise to wear protective clothing and a sunhat and use waterproof sunscreen when out in the tropical sun.